ragona/clobber/README.md

 # clobber

-`clobber` is a simple TCP load testing tool, written in Rust.
+`clobber` is a simple TCP load testing tool written in Rust.
 It uses the `async/await` syntax, which currently requires the nightly branch, but is targeted to stabilize in the `1.38` release.
 This project was created as a way to kick the tires of the new syntax, since a network I/O heavy tool is a great use case for an async concurrency model.

 ## Example